Lextherius/login-demo-documentation/README.md

 Designs.ai will be utilizing [AWS Cognito](https://aws.amazon.com/cognito/) to manage our users identity.
 In this example we will be using Reactjs and [Amplify](https://aws.amazon.com/amplify/) the official javascript-sdk for AWS.

-The way this is just the documentation for the authentication demo, the actual source are located in a differrent private repo, found [here](https://github.com/Lextherius/login-demo-source).
+This is just the documentation for the authentication demo, the actual source are located in a differrent private repo, found [here](https://github.com/Lextherius/login-demo-source).

 #### Configuration and Setup